Lab Data Mapping

 You are allowed to use up to 4 characters in the first field (Type) and unless you want specific instructions repeating the characters in the second box, expanding on the measurement name in the third box if you want (Display name) and leaving the last blank works EG: Ca Ca Calcium .
 For validation Ca normal range is 2.1-2.6 so choosing a validation of 0-10 is probably appropriate.
 Don’t expand the name too much as the third box (Display name) is the name you see in the measurements table on the patient encounter view.

-It would be useful if everyone used the same nomenclature in the first field (Type) (for example Ca) as this is the identifier for the database tag – so we need to work on a central listing.
+It would be useful if everyone used the same nomenclature in the first field (Type) (for example Ca) as this is the identifier for the database tag, so try not to reinvent a measurement that is in common use elsewhere in the OSCAR community.

-3) Now the actual mapping is the easy part:
+3) Now the actual mapping to measurement is the easy part:

 (NOTE: this will not move previous lab values into measurements, only new arrivals).